WebTales/Extension/README.md

 - build a new functionnal block, called myblock, with funny css3 effects
 - override an existing block : Menu

-You can install an extension :
+You can install this extension using composer :

-- from the source code :
-1) drop the source code in the extensions directory
-2) manually add your extension in config/application.config.php, in $extensionsArray

-- using composer :
-1) copy composer.extension.json.dist to composer.extension.json
+- copy composer.extension.json.dist to composer.extension.json
-2) add your extension repository in composer.extension.json {
+- add your extension repository in composer.extension.json {
 	"name": "rubedo/extensions",
 	"require": {